knelasevero/home-server-infra/md/homeprivatecloud2.md

 sudo openvpn --config chosen_name.ovpn
 ```

 When it says Succeeded, try to ping your Server, and try to ping your VMs.
 Everything should be reachable.
+If you cannot reach your opennebula VMs from your Personal Machine, it is not a big deal, since we are going to configure the host server as a bastion hop in a bit.
+You should, of course, be able to reach your Host Server and ssh to it now, while on VPN.
+If you can't, you need to debug it.

 If you have trouble with DNS resolutions and internet, edit /etc/resolv.conf on your Personal Machine and add as the first line `nameserver 8.8.8.8` (or `nameserver 1.1.1.1`).